 All companies incorporated in Cyprus are required to maintain accurate and up-to-date accounting records and books of accounts, a task best handled by certified accountants.
 These records and books of accounts must be sufficient to:

-It is noted that the Company's records and books of accounts are accessible only to the Company's Directors and auditors.
+The Company's records and books of accounts are accessible only to the Company's Directors and auditors.
 However, the Inland Revenue and VAT authorities can request them when examining accounts for Tax or VAT purposes.

 All Cyprus Companies must prepare and submit, once a year, Audited Financial Statements to the Cyprus Registrar of Companies, which must be accompanied by the Company’s Annual Company Return (HE32).
 These tasks are typically handled by chartered accountants, ensuring compliance with rigorous standards.